-The City's Affirmatively Furthering Fair Housing action plan is identified as Table A-40, section 7.0, Appendix A, and hereby incorporated by reference.
-The City's AFFH Action Plan addresses the identified fair housing issues and contributing factors.
+The City's Affirmatively Furthering Fair Housing Action Plan, which is identified as Table A-43, Section 7.8, Appendix A, is hereby incorporated into Program 7.1.2 by reference.
+The AFFH Action Plan addresses the identified fair housing issues and contributing factors; includes a schedule and objective and measurable outcomes; and is intended to address the housing needs of all economic segments of the community.1

-The City shall implement the Affirmatively Furthering Fair Housing action plan and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal law.
+The City shall implement the AFFH Action Plan and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal law.

-Administration: City Council

-Funding: General fund
+Administration: City Council Funding: General fund